Apache HTTP Server 2.4.66 mod_proxy_ajp Heap Buffer Overflow (CVE-2026-28780)

 Vulnerability Analysis

 CVE-2026-28780 is exploitable with network access, and does not require authorization privileges or user interaction.
-This vulnerability is considered to have a low attack complexity.
-The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.
+This vulnerability is consided to have a high level of attack complexity.
+The potential impact of an exploit of this vulnerability is considered to be very high.

 Timeline